Heterogeneous node copying from hidden network structure: Introduction

-\textbf{Uniform Copying Model.} The uniform copying model (UCM) was introduced in \cite{bhat2016densification,lambiotte2016structural}, see Fig.~\ref{fig:fig2}.
-At time $t_\alpha$, a single node, $\alpha$, is added to the network, and one target node, $\beta$, is chosen uniformly at random.
-We label each neighbor of $\beta$ with the index $\gamma_j$ where $j \in \{1,\cdots,k^\beta\}$, and $k^\beta$ is the degree of node $\beta$.
-For each neighbor $\gamma_j$, the copied edge $(\alpha,\gamma_j)$ is added to the network independently with probability $p$.
-The network is initialized at $t=1$ with a single node.
-If $p=0$, no edges are copied forming a random recursive tree.
+The uniform copying model (UCM) was introduced by \citeauthor{lambiotte2016structural} \cite{bhat2016densification,lambiotte2016structural}, see Fig.~\ref{fig:fig2}(a).
+At time $t_\alpha$, a single node, $\alpha$, is added to the network, and connects to one target node, $\beta$, which is chosen uniformly at random.
+The formation of an edge between the new node and the target node puts the UCM in the class of corded copying models; \citeauthor{steinbock2017distribution} \cite{steinbock2017distribution} refer to the UCM as the corded node duplication model.
+We label each neighbour of $\beta$ with the index $\gamma_j$ where $j \in \{1,\cdots,k^\beta\}$, and $k^\beta$ is the degree of node $\beta$.
+For each neighbour $\gamma_j$, the copied edge $(\alpha,\gamma_j)$ is added to the network independently with probability $p$.
+Following the convention of previous copying models, the nodes $\alpha$ and $\beta$ are sometimes referred to as the daughter and mother nodes respectively.
+The network is initialised at $t=1$ with a single node.
+If $p=0$, no edges are copied resulting in a random recursive tree.
 If $p=1$, the UCM generates a complete graph.